kartben/iotc-device-bridge-standalone-multidps/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkartben%2Fiotc-device-bridge-standalone-multidps%2Fmaster%2Fazuredeploy.json)

-Once running, the bridge exposes a REST API for easily listing/adding mappings between a TTN devices and Azure IoT, by providing:
+Once running, the bridge exposes a REST API for easily listing/adding mappings between a TTN devices and Azure IoT, by providing the following information:

 * the EUID of the LoRaWAN device for which you want telemetry to be forwarded to IoT Central
 * the ID Scope for the Azure IoT DPS instance used to manage your devices, and in which you have already created a group enrollment
 * the symmetric key for your group enrollment (if using IoT Central, this would be available in Administration / Device Connection / View keys)
 * optionally: the PnP capability model ID that you want to associate to this device.
-  * Note: this bridge currently only supports "urn:seeedstudio:sensecap:1" which corresponds to a SeeedStudio Temperature+Humidity SenseCap device.
+  * Note: this bridge currently only supports "urn:seeedstudio:sensecap:1" which corresponds to a [SenseCAP Temperature & Humidity sensor](https://www.seeedstudio.com/LoRaWAN-Air-Temperature-and-Humidity-Sensor-EU868-p-4307.html).

 In practice, you would issue a POST similar to the following: